nguyenmegan/swipe-it/README.md

-# swipe-it
+# Swipe it!
-my iOS app
+my iOS app, written in Swift 2